findonflow/find/Overview.md

 		access(contract) let totalRoyalties: UFix64
 	}

-	// This is a public interface that expose needed information and required function to execute market interaction. pub resource interface SaleItemCollectionPublic {
+	// This is a access(all)lic interface that expose needed information and required function to execute market interaction. pub resource interface SaleItemCollectionPublic {
 		// fetch all the tokens in the collection access(all) getIds(): [UInt64]